 Continuing Education students can also choose a diploma or certificate program.

-Graduate programs leading to master's and doctoral degrees are also offered at Johnson & Wales.
-For details on these programs, please request the graduate school and doctoral catalogs.
+Graduate programs leading to the degrees of Master of Arts, Master of Business Administration, and Doctor of Education are also offered at Johnson & Wales.
+For details on these programs, please request the Graduate and Doctoral catalogs.